gplepage/gvar/doc/html/_sources/case-svdcut.rst.txt

 Case Study: Correlations and SVD Cuts
 =====================================================
-This case study illustrates a problem that arises when constructing correlation matrices from a small number random samples.
+This case study illustrates a problem that arises when constructing correlation matrices from a small number of random samples.
 It shows how to fix the problem using an SVD |~| cut.